top of page

 Tax Object

-Income received and/or obtained by individual domestic taxpayers, in the form of daily or weekly payment, unit or wholesale payment, or monthly-paid payment.
+Income received and/or obtained by individual domestic taxpayers, in the form of daily payment or monthly-paid payment.

 Tax Base